 "Initially he was dismissive," Palacios said of what turned out to be a three-day odyssey to get the job stopped.
 "Later I think he was more annoyed."
 At one point Palacios saw the painter sweeping paint chips that had fallen on the garage roof, further distributing the paint.

-Unable to reach officials on the holiday, Palacios left messages at the city of Alameda building department, as well as county
+Unable to reach officials on the holiday, Palacios left messages at the city of Alameda building department, as well as county and state lead prevention offices.
+She also called the police, but they could not help.

 On Tuesday, according to Alameda Building Official Greg McFann, a city inspector looked at the job, and then referred it to Alameda County's Lead Poisoning Prevention Program.